skyrim-multiplayer/skymp/docs/skyrim_platform/papyrus.md

 # Papyrus types from the original game

-- All types in SkyrimPlatform have the same name as in Papyrus, for example: `Game`, `Actor`, `Form`, `Spell`, `Perk`, etc.
+All types in SkyrimPlatform have the same name as in Papyrus, for example: `Game`, `Actor`, `Form`, `Spell`, `Perk`, etc.

-- To use types from Papyrus, including calling methods and static functions that they have, they need to be imported:
+To use types from Papyrus, including calling methods and static functions that they have, they need to be imported:

   ```typescript
   import { Game, Actor } from "skyrimPlatform";
   ```

+***WARNING***: Papyrus types and methods are only available inside [hooks][Hooks] or [new events][NewEvents] introduced by Skyrim Platform (except `tick`).

+You will get an exception if you try to use them outside any of those contexts.

 ## Form